-Daniel Langholz ’14 graduated from Hope College with a Bachelor of Science degree in engineering with an emphasis in mechanical engineering.
+Daniel Langholz ’14 graduated from Hope College with a Bachelor of Science degree in engineering with a concentration in mechanical engineering.
 After graduation, he attended the University of Michigan where he received his Masters in Aerospace Engineering.
 Then in early 2016, he joined Lockheed Martin Space Systems where he is currently a Guidance, Navigation, and Controls Engineer in Sunnyvale, CA. While at Lockheed, Daniel has enjoyed working on Project Orion, NASA’s future exploration vehicle for deep space missions.
 His team worked on the attitude control motor for the launch abort system.
 He was involved in the design of the control system through preliminary and critical design review and formulation of a testing and verification plan, which involved testing of the solid rocket motor, hardware integration with NASA, and qualification testing (vacuum, thermal, vibrations, etc).
 The following are excerpts from a recent correspondence with Daniel.

 What do you find most exciting or interesting about the work that you do?

 Being involved in a rocket test fire is certainly the most exciting thing I have participated in.
 What is most interesting to me, however, is the design of the control system.
 Taking a diverse set of requirements and ideas, then actually designing and building a system that goes all the way from a sketch on a whiteboard to a physical working device will always be incredibly gratifying to me.

 What are some activities you were involved with at Hope that helped shape you as a person?